How can Samvahan nourish your soul?

 Samvahan originated in India more than 2500 years ago, but was revitalised in the 1930’s by Dr. Ram Bhosle.
 Inspired by knowledge about the vibrational energy of the universe, Dr Bhosle studied ancient texts of the Hindu religion to learn about vibrational healing.
 This led him to eventually spend six years in the Himalayas with other healers perfecting the Samvahan method that is practiced today.

 Samvahan is the international website for clients, students and healers of Samvahan.
-Courses are taught worldwide by Dr. Ram Bhosle’s apprentice, Michael Trembath.
+Courses were taught worldwide by Dr. Ram Bhosle’s apprentice, Michael Trembath.
 These are open to massage therapists, Chiropractors, Osteopaths, Meditators, Coaches, Healers, Musicians, or anyone interested in becoming a Practitioner of Samvahan.

 Benefits of Samvahan